 A March 2018 article in Times Higher Education showed that the cost of employing staff in central administrative and management roles, including vice-chancellors, in universities had risen almost 7% in a year,.
 By contrast, spending on staff in academic departments was up 5.4 per cent.

-Times Higher Education (2018), Admin and management staff costs rising the fastest, suggest data, 12 March
+Source: Times Higher Education (2015), Academics in the minority at more than two-thirds of UK universities, 3 September, Times Higher Education (2018), Admin and management staff costs rising the fastest, suggest data, 12 March

 How do academic salaries work?